What Does PR Mean in Running? PR vs PB Explained

 Can a new runner set a PR in every race?

 At first, yes, it can happen often because every race is new and your fitness is improving quickly.
-Later, PRs usually take more specific training and better pacing.
+Later, PRs usually take more specific training, better pacing, and the right race conditions.

 How much faster should my next PR goal be?